livebook-dev/livebook/README.md

 ![Screenshot](https://github.com/elixir-nx/livebook/raw/main/.github/imgs/welcome.png)

 We are actively working on Livebook and you can consult the issues tracker to see some of the features we have in mind.
-We also want to thank [Jupyter](https://jupyter.org/) and [Deepnote](https://deepnote.com/) for inspiring us and some of our features.
+We also want to thank [Jupyter](https://jupyter.org/) and [Deepnote](https://deepnote.com/) for inspiring some of our features.

 ## Usage